Canada's Trudeau under growing pressure to get NAFTA deal done

 “The problem with the bold statement that ‘No deal is better than a bad deal’ is that a bad deal is very much in the eye of the beholder,” said John Manley, a former Liberal finance minister who heads the Business Council of Canada, which groups many chief executives.

 “Anyone who thought ... we were going to get something better than what we had under NAFTA 1.0 was delusional.
-We knew that this was all about taking some things away,” Manley said in a phone interview on Tuesday.
+We knew that this was all about taking some things away,” Manley said by phone on Tuesday.

 Trump came to power last year threatening to tear up NAFTA unless major changes were made to a pact he blames for the loss of manufacturing jobs.